-- Integrate knowledge from multiple disciplines to provide safe, high quality, patient-centered care including health promotion and risk reduction.
+- Knowledge Synthesis.
+Integrate knowledge from multiple disciplines to provide safe, high quality patient-centered care including health promotion and risk reduction.

-- Utilize technology to synthesize theory, research, and practice data to support and evaluate decision-making and quality improvement in nursing practice.
+- Technology Use.
+Utilize technology to synthesize theory, research and practice data to support and evaluate decision making and quality improvement in nursing practice.

-- Integrate leadership, systems change, and social justice principles to improve health outcomes of individuals, families, and populations in a variety of healthcare settings.
+- Leadership Integration.
+Integrate leadership systems change and social justice principles to important health outcomes of individuals, families, and populations in a variety of healthcare settings.

-- Collaborate with other members of the inter-professional health care team to improve the effectiveness of healthcare systems.
+- Interprofessional Collaboration.
+Collaborate with other members of the interprofessional health care ream to improve effectiveness of health care systems.

-- Strengthen own professional identity and commitment to lifelong learning
+- Learning.
+Strengthen own professional identify and commitment to lifelong learning.

 Academic Residency Requirements – BSN